Government Reform

 American families are fed up with Washington.
 And they have every right to be.
 They see their tax dollars being given to able-bodied people who can work but won't.
 They see their hard-earned money being handed out to connected and powerful corporate interests.
 And they see a Congress that's not willing to fight for them.

 "The Constitution is clear: Before the government can get information on an American citizen they need a warrant.
 Several Members sought to amend the USA Freedom Act to ensure these protections.
+The amendment was rejected by the Rules Committee, even though last year the exact same language passed on the House floor with 293 votes.
+The USA Freedom Act fails to adequately protect Americans' Fourth Amendment rights, which is why I opposed it."

 The hearing, titled "Examining the Export-Import Bank's Mandates," will be held at 1 p.m.
+Eastern tomorrow in 2154 Rayburn House Office Building.
+Rep.

 "The House Freedom Caucus opposes reauthorizing the Export-Import Bank, and urges Republican leadership to not bring to the House floor any legislation that would do so.
+The Ex-Im Bank is the ‘bridge to nowhere' of corporate welfare, and is a classic example of crony capitalism.
+The Bank has failed to comply with reform requirements included in previous reauthorizations.

 "The IRS systematically targeted the First Amendment rights of the American people.
+The legislation we passed today will go a long way in making sure that such targeting never happens again.

 "As one of his final acts as U.S. attorney for Washington, D.C., Ronald Machen used his power as a political weapon to undermine the rule of law.
-Mr.
+Mr. Machen was legally bound to convene a grand jury, but instead he ignored his obligation and unilaterally decided to ignore the will of the House of Representatives.

 Prior to joining HFC, Chartan was a policy advisor for the Senate Steering Committee under Chairman Mike Lee (R-UT), and previously Chairman Pat Toomey (R-PA).
 Before that he served as a legislative staffer in Senator Toomey's Washington, D.C. office.
 He graduated from Duke University.